OndrejSladky/kmercamel/README.md

 To view all options for a particular subcommand, run `kmercamel <subcommand> -h`.

 Additionally, KmerCamel🐫 experimentally implements both algorithms in their Aho-Corasick automaton versions (`greedy-ac`, `local-greedy-ac`).
-Note that they are much slower than the original versions, but they can handle arbitrarily large *k*s.
+Note that they are much slower than the original versions, but they can handle arbitrarily large $k$s.

 ## How it works